 Keep things fresh

+Christmas in summer is perfect for sun and sand – but it also leads to food spoilage.
+Warm humid weather causes bacteria to grow in food that is not prepared or stored properly and can result in excess wastage or even illness.
 We’ve put together a checklist with some simple instructions and tips to preparing and storing food this Christmas.
 From the basics of keeping things clean to the correct temperature for storing different food, it can help you throw away less food and keep your family and friends healthy over the holiday period

 Smart storage and preparation checklist: